Martian language: General aspects

 Characters used for substitution can include not only other Chinese characters, but also Latin characters, bopomofo, hiragana, katakana, SMS language, Emoji, or other characters defined in Unicode.
 For example, "謝謝" ("thank you") can be replaced by 3Q, a similar sound of "thank you" in English. 的 is commonly replaced with の, as it has the same intended meaning in Japanese.

 In pictograph characters, Orz can express a deep sense of helplessness, frustration, or utmost sincerity, since it resembles the act of dogeza.
 Similarly, 囧 can indicate embarrassment because of its similar appearance to a human face.

 Substituting characters by similar appearance may involve splitting Chinese radicals.
 For example, "强" (strong) can replaced with "弓虽".
 Substitutions can also use characters from another language or script.
 For example, 廠廠 can be understood as laughter since its simplified form, "厂厂", looks similar to ㄏㄏ, a common expression of laughter in Taiwan.

 There is no universal way of encoding standard Chinese to the Martian language, though some substitutions are popular and have even leaked into standard and spoken language, such as 河蟹 (lit. river crab) for 和諧 (harmony), 葉佩雯 (lit. leaf jade essay, also having the format of a person's name) for 業配文 (advertorial).

 Usage

 In the 2006 General Scholastic Ability Test of Taiwan, students were asked to interpret symbols and phrases written in "Martian language" based on contexts written in standard language.
 Controversies which followed forced the testing center to abandon the practice in future exams.

+Martian script was popularised in mainland China around 2008, as an idiom of teenagers.

-Chinese online netizens later followed the trend of using Martian language since they found their posts written in the new language could more easily pass keyword filtering censorship.
+Chinese online netizens followed the trend of using Martian language since they found their posts written in the new language could more easily pass keyword filtering censorship.
 For example, when the censorship censored information about Ai Fen, the netizens used Martian language to deceive the censorship.